federic000/mac-m1-dpdklab/README.md

 # hardware and software setup
 1. Any MAC with arm64 cpu would fit, in this case i'm using a 2021 MacBook PRO.
 2. macOS 14.4 Sonoma and VMware Fusion 13.5.2
-3. the VM used in the lab: Ubuntu 24.4 ARM64 for both client and OVS hoss, ubuntu-24.04-live-server-arm64.iso is the one i've used.
+3. the VM used in the lab: Ubuntu 24.4-LTS ARM64 for both client and OVS hosts, `ubuntu-24.04-live-server-arm64.iso` is the one i've used.
 4. hardware setup for the Ubuntu VM is as follows:
    - 4 processors
    - 8GB RAM